harmouche/cs-module-project-iterative-sorting/README.md

 As an example, here's a non-in-place Quicksort, which seems to be generally clearer than the in-place variant, but uses far more memory:

+As an example, here's a non-in-place Quicksort, which seems to be generally clearer than the in-place variant, but uses far more memory:
 ```python
 def partition(data):
     left = []